contexttesting/zoroaster/README.md

       - sea.js
 ```

 A context can and mostly will be asynchronous, but it doesn't have to be.
 The body of the context is the set-up for each test, i.e., `beforeEach`.
-If
-implementation of `_destroy` is provided, which can also be async, it will be
-called on the tear-down, i.e., `afterEach`.
-Therefore, we decouple the context
-from the test.
+By assigning properties to `this`, we make them available for tests.
+If implementation of `_destroy` is provided, which can also be async, it will be called on the tear-down, i.e., `afterEach`.
+Therefore, we decouple the context from the test.

 ```js
 // test/context/index.js